Pomeranian Dog Breed Information

 Neck

-A Pomeranian’s neck needs to be short and sitting well into his shoulders, so he can carry his head high and proud.
+A Pomeranian’s neck needs to be short and sit well into his shoulders, so he can carry his head high and proud.
 If he moves with his head forward and down, it ruins his complete outline and balance, making it seem as though it’s stretched.

 Pomeranian Forequarters